arduino/help-center-content/content/Software Support/Installation/Download-and-install-Arduino-IDE.md

 ### Windows

 1. <a class="link-download" href="https://downloads.arduino.cc/arduino-ide/arduino-ide_latest_Windows_64bit.exe">Download the latest release</a>
+2. Double-click the executable (.exe) file.
-2. Follow the instructions in the installation guide.
+3. Follow the instructions in the installation guide.
-3. When completing the setup, leave _Run Arduino IDE_ ticked to launch the application, or launch it later from the Start Menu.
+4. When completing the setup, leave _Run Arduino IDE_ ticked to launch the application, or launch it later from the Start Menu.

 ### macOS